Suriya-Pravin/Cryptography-8/README.md

 ### Date:
-# Ex-8:Implement:The AES Encryption and Decrption
+# Ex-8: Implement:The AES Encryption and Decrption
 ## Aim:
 To use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption.